mendix/docs/content/en/docs/howto/integration/publish-rest-service.md

 To view and try out your app, follow these steps:

 1. Run your app and open it in the browser using this URL: [http://localhost:8080/rest-doc/](http://localhost:8080/rest-doc/).
 2. You will see a page with the documentation of all your published REST services.
-Select the **PRS_OrderService** link to view the details:
+Click the **PRS_OrderService** link to view the details:

     {{< figure src="/attachments/refguide/modeling/integration/publish-rest-service/RESTTestDetails.png" alt="Details for the PRS_OrderService" >}}